Employment contract guide & HR templates | Breathe

 Changes can only be made with the agreement of both parties and should ideally be in writing.
 You should consult with your employee and explain any changes you wish to make.

 Disclaimer: Please note, the employment templates included in this guide are intended as overviews, to give you an outline of what you need to have in place for your employees.
 Business-specific circumstances will always apply.

-Please make sure if you are drawing a contract up and are not an HR or legal professional with employment law experience we would urge you to seek professional support to make sure this document fully protects you and provides all the compliance elements that you will need to support your business.
+If you’re drawing up a contract (and are not an HR or legal professional with employment law experience), it’s important to seek professional support.
+Doing this will make sure the document fully protects you & provides all the compliance elements you’ll need to support your individual business.